Canardoux/flutter_sound/doc/README.md

 ![pub version](https://img.shields.io/pub/v/flutter_sound.svg?style=flat-square)
 {% include tip.html content="
 This is the MPL branch of Flutter Sound.
-If you are developing a GPL App, you probably want to consider using the [GPL τ Sound 9.0](https://tau.canardoux.xyz/readme.html) fork, because it has (or will have) several great enhancements :
+If you are developing a GPL App, you probably want to consider using the [GPL τ Sound 9.0](https://tau.canardoux.xyz/readme.html) fork, because it has (or will have) several great enhancements."%}

-- A new cleaner API
-- Better Web Support
-- A port to React Native (later)
-- A port to Microsoft Blazor (later)
-- A new class which will implement Audio Graphs (later)
-- Better PCM support
-- ... and soon perhaps other fantastic things 😉" %}

 Flutter Sound is a set of libraries which deal with audio :